 The patient's chances for survival and maintaining good quality of life depend on the individual case, but research has suggested that the course is less favorable for elderly patients, those with multiple locations of disease and those who may have risk-organ (lungs, liver, spleen, bone marrow) involvement.
 Limited involvement can also become serious, depending on the particular sites involved, how quickly the disease continues to progress and the patient's response to treatment.

 Overall, physicians will be able to discuss each patient's likelihood of responding and doing well, but it is often difficult for doctors to make definite predictions since LCH has clearly shown itself to be an unpredictable disease.

-As of 2020: According to most experts, Langerhans cell Histiocytosis (LCH) is currently classified as a rare cancer.
+As of 2020: According to most experts, Langerhans cell Histiocytosis (LCH) is currently classified as a rare cancer and as of 2021, the National Comprehensive Cancer Network published clinical guidelines for histiocytosis classifying LCH, ECD, and RDD as histiocytic neoplasms.
 However, this doesn't necessarily mean that all of the worrisome implications that come along with the term “cancer” are true of LCH for every patient; LCH and other histiocytic disorders have a wide spectrum of presentations.

 Latest LCH Educational Webinar